Message Basics

 subscription.onPresence = (presenceEvent) => { console.log("Presence event: ", presenceEvent); };

-Message reactions allow you to add actions such as delivery acknowledgments or emojis to messages post-publication.
-You can easily add or remove these reactions to improve user interaction, for example in chat messages.
+Message actions let you add actions, such as delivery acknowledgments or emoji reactions, after publish.
+You can add or remove these actions to improve user interaction, for example in chat messages.

 pubnub.addMessageAction(